toolsoftomorrow1/toolsoftomorrow/README.md

 - Fund management
 - Financial or investment advice

-All projects are created for:
+All work is created for:
 - System development
-- Logic validation
 - Automation testing
 - Research & educational purposes